 by Kalilinoe Detwiler

-Bonfires are illegal but no worry, or so cousins say
+Bonfires are illegal but no worry– or so cousins say

-Until Makapuʻu sunset sand fold over plunging feet
+Makapuʻu sunset sand fold over plunging feet

-Sparks ignite with the final flickers of a sinking sun
+Sparks ignite with sinking sun sputter

-And the splintered palette is cast into the pit
+splintered palette cast into the pit

-Into boxes of rusted nails
+into boxes of rusted nails

-Lonely waves moan in the blinding night
+Scattered waves fuss in the blinding night

-Tipsy cheeks lewa around the flames
+tipsy cheeks lewa about the flames

-Lilting with firefly embers
+lilting with firefly embers

 They coax us from the shadows

-In our eagerness we forget our slippers
+Eager– we forget our slippers

-And pitch forward into the light
+pitch forward into the light

 you heard?